 Again, the worst time to get into a market is when everyone else is jumping in with both feet.
 I have updated my chart showing the increase in U.S. Debt vs the Dow Jones Index since the first quarter of 1980:

-In 36 years, the Dow Jones Index and the U.S. Debt have increased at the same exact ratio… 23 TIMES.
+In 36 years, the Dow Jones Index and the U.S. Debt have increased at the same ratio… 23 TIMES.

 This is no mere coincidence.
-Investors who have parked their hard-earned money into market have placed their bet on stocks that are backed by nearly $20 trillion in U.S. debt.
+Investors who have parked their hard-earned money into the market have placed their bet on stocks that are backed by nearly $20 trillion in U.S. debt.

 So, there is a race for either the Dow Jones or U.S. Debt to reach the 20,000 mark first.
 I put my money on the U.S. Debt, which is only $100 billion away from that goal.

 Furthermore, the U.S. Retirement Market is up 24 TIMES since 1980, and the S&P 500 is up nearly 21 TIMES.
-So, we can clearly see that the massive increase in debt has provided the HOT AIR that has pushed the stock market up to Tulip Mania heights.
+So, we can see that the massive increase in debt has provided the HOT AIR that has pushed the stock market up to Tulip Mania heights.